Saalim398/Esp-Ventory/README.md

 3. The system will log the scanned item details in Firebase.
 4. Use the Android app or Firebase console to view, update, or delete inventory records.

 ---

-## Project Structure
-- **/arduino-code**: Contains the ESP32 source code.
-- **/android-app**: Optional Android app for database interaction.
-- **/docs**: Additional documentation and schematics.

----

-## Contribution
-Contributions are welcome!
-If you'd like to improve the system or add new features, feel free to fork this repository and submit a pull request.

----